 When the plant is still at a growing stage and has green leaves, it looks like Cannabis.
 This cannabis look-alike plant grows in Japan, Korea, and central China.

 2. Coral Plant

 The Coral plant is also known as Jathroha Multifida and has leaves that look very similar to weeds.
-Many people get confused with the texture and style of its leaves, which has sharp cuts and more extended sizes.
+Many people get confused with the texture and style of its leaves, which have sharp cuts and more extended sizes.

-This is a tropical plant and grown primarily for its leaves and red flower bunch.
+This is a tropical plant and is grown primarily for its leaves and red flower bunch.
 This plant looks so similar to wild weed that some dealers try to sell it as a real weed to unknown marijuana users.